Rohith-1217/musicApplication-MONGODB/README.md

-Muzix Application using MYSQL DataBase:
+Muzix Application using MONGO DataBase:

 -->This is an online application that helps users manage musiclisted on Music Database.